 Generally, we want to look at training to develop skills in these seven areas:

-6. Non-Lethal Deterrents.
-Using non-lethal measures like OC/pepper spray or tasers; not to be confused with 'Less Lethal' like rubber buckshot or bean bag shotgun rounds.
+Less-Lethal Deterrents.
+Using less-lethal measures like OC/pepper spray, tasers, rubber buckshot, or bean bag shotgun rounds.

 There is more to this discussion we are going to be tackling because the very popular question we get is along the lines of when can I start shooting?
 If you have that question, consider this list and see that six of the seven levels do not involve your firearm, tactical folder, or tomahawk.